-The first edition of Energy Policy Group’s Energy Summer School will be held between 23-27 July 2018 in Bucharest, with a focus on “Smart Transformation in the Energy Sector”.
+The first edition of Energy Policy Group’s Energy Summer School took place between July 23-27, 2018 in Bucharest, with a focus on “Smart Transformation in the Energy Sector.”

 The Summer School is targeted for master/PhD students and for young professionals (max.
 5 years of experience), interested in or studying/working in the energy sector or related fields (e.g.economics, law, political science, environmental studies, etc.).
 23 places are available for the 2018 edition of EPG Summer School.

 The Energy Policy Group (EPG) is a Bucharest-based non-profit, independent think-tank specializing in energy policy, market analytics and energy strategy, grounded in February 2014